naucon/grav-plugin-cookieconsent/README.md

 popup_background_color: '#000'
 # Color of banner text
 popup_text_color: '#fff'
-# Color of buttton background
+# Color of button background
 button_background_color: '#f1d600'
 # Color of button text
 button_text_color: '#000'
-# Color of button boarder
+# Color of button border
 button_border_color: '#f1d600'

 # Position on the website, where the banner will be displayed.